kevinwlu/dsd/Nexys-A7/Lab-1/README.md

 * Click 'Generate Bitstream'

-* Connect the Nexys 4 DDR board to the computer and switch the power ON
+* Connect the Nexys A7-100T board to the computer and switch the power ON

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Click 'Program Device' then xc7a100t_0 to download leddec.runs/impl_1/leddec.bit to the Nexys 4 DDR board
+* Click 'Program Device' then xc7a100t_0 to download leddec.runs/impl_1/leddec.bit to the Nexys A7-100T board

-### 5. Slider switches on the Nexys 4 DDR board
+### 5. Slider switches on the Nexys A7-100T board

 * Slider switches 6 and 7 to determine which dsiplay is illuminated